 Melt the butter in a saucepan over medium heat.
 Add the garlic and cook for 1 minute.

-The pasta will eventually begin to soften.
 Once the noodles can bend, use kitchen tongs immerse them into the sauce.

 Let it simmer for 4-5 minutes, until cooked through.
 Gradually sprinkle in the Parmesan cheese and stir to combine.
 The pasta will continue to thicken upon standing.